TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - also really easy
 - finished in 11 minutes
 - so i finally achieved my goal of completing a day in the first hour it was given

+Day 11:

+- day 2 was super easy
+- just had to add an extra variable and change some stuff
+- recurring theme is "it doesn't look pretty but it works"